-- The University's Sponsor Licence number; - o Your course title, course level and course start/end dates - o Details of your course fees and any deposits paid or any scholarships or stipends awarded; - Details of your entry qualifications ('evidence used to obtain offer' section of CAS) which were used to make the decision to offer you a place. - Academic Technology Approval Scheme (ATAS): Depending on your nationality, some courses will red - Depending on your nationality, some courses will require you to have an ATAS certificate.
+- The University's Sponsor Licence number; - Your course title, course level and course start/end dates - Details of your course fees and any deposits paid or any scholarships or stipends awarded; - Details of your entry qualifications ('evidence used to obtain offer' section of CAS) which were used to make the decision to offer you a place. - Academic Technology Approval Scheme (ATAS): Depending on your nationality, some courses will require you to have an ATAS certificate.
 Your CAS will state if this is applicable for you.
 The Admissions and Access Service will also inform you if you need this and provide you with the necessary information to enable you to apply for your ATAS Certificate.
 An ATAS certificate is free of charge and takes approximately 30 working days (6 complete weeks) to receive.
 You must have the certificate before you can apply for your visa therefore you should apply for your ATAS certificate as soon as possible.
 You can find further guidance about ATAS on the UK government's website